 Computer technologies, by allowing the use of new communicative and cooperative channels, are defined as facilitating tools that facilitate the pursuit of educational objectives because they facilitate mnemonic and assimilative processes, but also comprehension, let us think of the compensatory tools that are used with the Bes (dsa and disabled) such as voice synthesis and software for the creation and use of conceptual maps, word processing programmes, digital texts^[9].
 The potentialities offered are multiple and there is no discipline that cannot benefit from them for its own specificity and in connection with decisive aspects that pertain to other teachings.
-Let us also think about the role that telematics tools can play in teacher training, in fact Law 107/2015 of the "Good School"^[10] provided for the adoption of the National Plan for Digital Schools as a tool to address the challenges of innovation in the public system and the opportunities that digital education offers for the pursuit of this goal.
+Let us also think about the role that telematics tools can play in teacher training, in fact Law 107/2015 of the "Good School"^[10] provided for the adoption of the National Plan for Digital Schools as a tool to address the challenges of innovation in the public system and emphasises the importance of innovation in the school system and the opportunities that digital education offers for the pursuit of this goal.